What is the Dalai Lama?

 The institution

 The title is a Mongolian-Tibetan compound: dalai (Mongolian for ocean, an honorific suggesting depth and breadth) and lama (Tibetan for teacher, guru).
-It dates from the late sixteenth century, when the Mongol ruler Altan Khan conferred it on Sönam Gyatso, the third in a line of teachers retrospectively counted from the fifteenth-century Gendun Drupa.
-The institution that took shape over the following century combined a spiritual function — the Dalai Lama as recognised reincarnation of the bodhisattva of compassion, Avalokiteśvara, in the Gelug school's reading — with a political one, the Dalai Lama as effective head of the Tibetan state from the seventeenth century until 1959.
-The fifth Dalai Lama (1617–1682) consolidated central Tibetan rule and built the Potala palace at Lhasa; the thirteenth (1876–1933) navigated the early-twentieth-century pressures from British India, China and Russia and formally declared Tibetan independence in 1913.
-The fourteenth — the present holder — was born to a peasant family in Amdo in 1935, recognised through the traditional sequence of tests in 1937, and enthroned in 1940.
-The childhood was a monastic one; the adolescence overlapped with the Chinese annexation of 1950 and the years of attempted accommodation that followed.
+It dates from the late sixteenth century, when the Mongol ruler Altan Khan conferred it on Sönam Gyatso, the third in a line retrospectively counted from the fifteenth-century Gendun Drupa.
+Over the following century the institution combined two roles: the spiritual — the Dalai Lama as a recognised reincarnation of Avalokiteśvara in the Gelug school's reading — and the political, as effective head of the Tibetan state from the seventeenth century until 1959.

 1959 and after